 As an aside, while I’m normally a print guy and the photos I use in posts reflect that preference, I went with screenshots from my PDF copies this time around.
 This is partly because my OD&D set is in storage, but it’s also because I’ve been working from the PDFs a lot lately.

-While I prefer the old covers, the layout and clarity of the OD&D PDFs is fantastic.
-The quality of the B/X PDFs is also high.
+While I prefer the old covers, the layout and clarity of the OD&D PDFs (paid link) is fantastic.
+The quality of the B/X PDFs (paid link) is also high.
 Both have been a good investment, especially when I need to search for things while comparing editions.

-And then there’s Supplement I: Greyhawk, which removes the “optionally usable “Martian” animals such as Apts, Banths, Thoats, etc.” and adds new monsters to every list, making the picture fuzzier still.
+And then there’s Supplement I: Greyhawk (paid link), which removes the “optionally usable “Martian” animals such as Apts, Banths, Thoats, etc.” and adds new monsters to every list, making the picture fuzzier still.
 I’m sticking with “good enough.”

 Yes, I’m leaving out the Holmes Basic set, but only because my copy is in storage and I don’t have it in PDF.
 I’d love to see whether Holmes looks more like OD&D or B/X in this regard.